priithaamer/adyen-skinbuilder/README.markdown

 And go to http://localhost:8888 to see the generated page.

-See `adyen-skinbuilder --help` for options when running this server.
+See `adyen-skinbuilder --help` for more options to run server on different port or with logging etc.